sophiebits/blog/_posts/2013-06-18-a-near-perfect-oninput-shim-for-ie-8-and-9.md

 It's amazing how many cross-browser quirks there are to deal with, but if we combine all of these techniques together, we can finally create an event that works consistently across all browsers.
 If anyone knows how to improve any of the solutions laid out in this post, please let me know.

-If you're using React, there's no plugin needed; simply use `onTextChange={...}` and you're done.
+If you're using React, there's no plugin needed; simply use [`onChange={...}`](http://facebook.github.io/react/docs/forms.html) and you're done.
 If you're not using React yet, I've created a jQuery plugin, [jquery.splendid.textchange.js](https://github.com/spicyj/jquery-splendid-textchange), that abstracts away cross-browser differences and dispatches textchange events via jQuery that behave almost identically in IE 8, IE9, and modern browsers.